 This type of driver consists of a coil wrapped around a miniature arm (armature).
 Two magnets flank the armature, and by interacting with the magnetic field created by the current passing through the coil, they set the armature in oscillatory motion.
 Since the diaphragm is connected to the armature, it will move synchronously with the latter, thus producing sound waves.
-When the armature becomes centered within the magnetic field, there’s no net forced on the armature, which gives it its “balanced armature” name.
+When the armature becomes centered within the magnetic field, there’s no net force applied on the armature, which gives it its “balanced armature” name.

 One major downside of balanced armature drivers compared with dynamic ones is that they have difficulty reproducing the bass response.
 This is why it’s not uncommon for some in-ear monitors to include multiple balance armature drivers and a dynamic one, as the latter makes up for the lack of bass response.
 One such product is the 1More Triple Driver In-Ear headphones.

 On the upside, in-ear monitors using balanced armature drivers usually tend to offer better isolation for an extremely detailed sound experience.